nikcbg/TF_Book_Ch_4/global/s3/README.md

 # Creating S3 bucket.

 ### Why you need S3 bucket and its purpose.
-S3 bucket is needed to store Terraform state file got the module and MySQL database.
-The database talks to the webservers cluster.
+S3 bucket is needed to store Terraform state file for the module and MySQL database which talks to webservers cluster.

 --------------------------------------------------------------------------------------------------------------
 ### List of files in the repository: